TapirLab/huffman/README.md

 import huffman as huff

 if __name__ == "__main__":
-    # If you want to read input text directly from a file plase configure followings
+    # If you want to read input text directly from a file please configure followings
     # and comment out random text generation
     # file_name = 'input_text.txt'
     # path_to_text_file = os.path.join('.', 'sample_input', file_name)